 Initial Inspection for New Electrical Installations

-BS 7671:2018 states that every new installation has to undergo inspection before going into service.
+BS 7671:2018 states that every new installation must be inspected before going into service.
 It further says that you must test it to verify that the facility complies with the standards.

-To complete the requirement, you can hire a competent electrician for a full inspection.
+You can hire a competent electrician for a full inspection to complete the requirement.

 If it is a new system, you will satisfy the needs of the Electrical Installation Certificate.
-However, if further changes to an existing system, you will go for Minor Electrical Work Certificate.
+However, you will go for Minor Electrical Work Certificate if further changes to an existing system.

 Periodic Inspection and Testing

 Regulation 621.1 of BS 7671 narrates that you will carry out periodic system inspections according to the rules.
-With its help, you will check whether the system is still able to provide good services.
+With its help, you will check whether the system can still provide good services.

 The above regulation relates to the already installed systems.
-For this situation, you will be combining visual testing with a full inspection.
-Also, you will need to fulfill the requirements of the Electrical Installation Condition Report (EICR).
+You will combine visual testing with a full inspection for this situation.
+Also, you will need to fulfill the Electrical Installation Condition Report (EICR) requirements.

 Types of Certificates

-Following are the types of certificates that you should be documenting in inspection, either owner or inspector.
+Following are the types of certificates you should document in inspection, either owner or inspector.